dijasila/GPAW/doc/documentation/mom/mom.rst

-*Note*, however, that too extended smearing can lead to discontinuities in the potentials and forces close to crossings between electronic states [#momgpaw2]_, so this feature should only be used at geometries far from such regions.
+*Note*, however, that too extended smearing can lead to discontinuities in the potentials and forces close to crossings between electronic states [#momgpaw2]_, so this feature should only be used at geometries far from state crossings.

 .. autofunction:: gpaw.mom.mom_calculation

 ----------------------------------------
 Example I: Molecular Rydberg excitations
 ----------------------------------------
-`n\rightarrow3s`
+In this example, the excitation energies of the singlet and triplet excited states of water corresponding to excitation from the HOMO-1 non-bonding (`n`) to the LUMO `3s` Rydberg orbitals are calculated.

 .. literalinclude:: mom_h2o.py